alibaba/EasyCV/README.md

 ## Introduction

-EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focus on self-supervised learning, transformer based models, and CV tasks including image classification, metric-learning, object detection and so on.
+EasyCV is an all-in-one computer vision toolbox based on PyTorch, mainly focus on self-supervised learning, transformer based models, and CV tasks including image classification, metric-learning, object detection, pose estimation and so on.

 ### Major features

 - **SOTA SSL Algorithms**

   EasyCV provides state-of-the-art algorithms in self-supervised learning based on contrastive learning such as SimCLR, MoCO V2, Swav, DINO and also MAE based on masked image modeling.
-We also provides standard benchmark tools for ssl model evaluation.
+We also provide standard benchmark tools for ssl model evaluation.

 - **Vision Transformers**